thezedwards/AppNoticeSDK-iOS/README.md

 ### Asking For Consent

 There are two types of consent: **Implied** and **Explicit**.
-This setting is determined by your Publisher Notice ID.
+Implied is the recommended (and simpler) option, but you can choose either one based on which *showConsentFlow* SDK method you call.
+To be fully compliant with privacy regulations, you should ask for the user's consent as early as possible after your app launches.

+Call the *showConsentFlow* (or *showExplicitConsentFlow*) method from the viewDidAppear method of your main view controller.
+This way, the SDK can determine whether the dialog needs to be shown or not.

 #### Implied Consent
-Implied consent is a read-only option.
-It basically informs the user that he is automaticaly giving consent simply by continuing to use the app.
+Implied consent is essentially a read-only option.
+It informs the user that he is automaticaly giving consent simply by continuing to use the app.
 Therefore, it does not include **Accept** or **Decline** options.

-#### Explicit Consent
-Explicit consent must either be accepted or declined by the user.
-If consent is accepted, your app may proceed as usual.
-However, if consent is declined there are a few cases that you'll need to handle:
-- If your app is fully functional without depending on any third party trackers, you can simply disable all trackers and let the user continue using the app.
-- If your app depends on any trackers that cannot be disabled, you must prevent the user from using the app (or at least the parts of the app that require trackers).
-If your app will allow the user to continue to use the app with limited functionality, notify the user about the limitations.
-You might say something like: "To enjoy the full functionality of this app, you must accept the privacy preferences in the app's settings.
-This app will now continue with limited functionality."
-- Inform the user if your app requires a restart before any newly changed tracker settings can take effect.
-Some trackers may require an app restart to be fully enabled/disabled.
-- Users have the right to withdraw consent at any time, even after they've already given it.
-The SDK's [Manage Preferences View](#preferences) should be accessible from within your app for this purpose.
-(This may typically be in some kind of app settings or preferences view, for example.)

-#### Presenting the Consent Dialog
-To be fully compliant with privacy regulations, you should ask for the user's consent as early as possible after your app launches.

-Call showConsentFlowWithOnClose in the viewDidAppear method of your main view controller.
-This way, the SDK can determine whether the dialog needs to be shown or not.
+It also includes the *repeatEvery30Days* parameter, which causes the consent dialog to be redisplayed every 30 days if true.
+If false, the dialog will only appear once.

 ##### Swift